EdwinRodger/MyArchives/README.md

 - Add to an entry and
 - View your already existing entry

-Use it to write your happenings in the form of an entry.<br>
+Use it to write your different experiences in the form of an entry.<br>
 Write as many entries as you want (until you run out of space on your computer)

 Click [here](https://imgur.com/a/7v4WuSR) to see how CMD-Diary Works